modxcms/fred/docs/collab/gitify_in_action.md

 # Using Gitify to Collaborate on Themes

-You mist have [Gitify set up](collab/gitify) with your theme in order to follow these instructions.
+You must have [Gitify set up](collab/gitify) with your theme in order to follow these instructions.

 ## Working with Gitify and Git